uri-library-data-services/iassist-preview/content/blog/iassist-2016-program-glance-part-2-data-infrastructure-data-processing-and-research-data-manage.md

 +++

-Here\'s another list of highlights from IASSIST2016 which is focusing on the data revolution.
+Here's another list of highlights from IASSIST2016 which is focusing on the data revolution.
 For previous highlights, see [here](http://www.iassistdata.org/blog/interested-“data-revolution”-and-what-it-means-research-here’s-why-you-should-attend-iassist201).